Mullion Lifeboat Station: History

-Eleven days later, on 21 October 1867, the lifeboat successfully rescued three of the crew of the barque Achilles, which had stranded on Polurrian Beach in fog, the remaining crew being rescued by the Rocket Brigade.
+The timing of the placement of the lifeboat was fortuitous.
+Just eleven days later, on 21 October 1867, the lifeboat successfully rescued three of the crew of the barque Achilles, which had stranded on Polurrian Beach in fog, the remaining crew being rescued by the Rocket Brigade.

 The station would also receive a new Negretti and Zambra barometer in 1867, which was to be made visible to the local seafarers.
 The basic principle was that of prevention rather than cure.
 If the locals knew the weather was about to turn, then they would be less inclined to set sail, and therefore not need rescuing.
 The Barometer is still visible in the village.